ibm-cloud-docs/cloud-pak-data/getting-started.md

 {: #next-steps}

 - To add users to your {{site.data.keyword.cpd_full_notm}} deployment, see [Managing users](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/admin/users.html).
-- To install more services to a deployed namespace in your cluster, repeat the steps to install from IBM Cloud Catalog and set the required service value to **true** in the **Deployment values** section.
+- To install more services to a deployed cluster, repeat the steps to install from IBM Cloud Catalog and set the required service value to **true** in the **Deployment values** section.
-- To install other supported services, such as DataStage, MongoDB, Db2 Advanced Edition, Db2 Big SQL, Cognos Analytics, or Watson Studio Premium, which are not available in the IBM Cloud Catalog, see [Services and integrations](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/svc.html).
+- To install other supported services, such as DataStage, MongoDB, Db2, Db2 Big SQL, Cognos Analytics, or SPSS Modeler, which cannot be automatically installed when you install {{site.data.keyword.cpd_full_notm}} on IBM Cloud, see [Services and integrations](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/svc.html).
 - To uninstall {{site.data.keyword.cpd_full_notm}} or {{site.data.keyword.cpd_full_notm}} services see [Uninstalling](https://cloud.ibm.com/docs/cloud-pak-data?topic=cloud-pak-data-uninstall).